gr-/birdie/README.md

 ## INSTALL FOR PEOPLE IN A HURRY

-The following two series of commands are a shorthand for the all install procedure (see below).
+The following two series of commands are a shortcut for the all install procedure (see below).

 Create and set up the python virtual environment: